actiniumio/allspark/docs/nav/architecture.md

 ## Playbooks

-All Playbooks are stored on the folder `playbooks/`
+All Playbooks are stored in the folder `playbooks/`

 - `release.yml`